Devidpatle/ToDoApp-Cpp/README.md

 # TODO List in C++

 This C++ program is a simple TODO list application that allows users to manage their tasks.
 It provides the following features:

-- Add a new task
+- Allows users to create and add new tasks to the to-do list.
-- Update an existing task
+- Provides an option to edit or modify existing tasks.
-- Delete a task
+- Enables removal of tasks from the list.
-- View all tasks
+- Lets users display and review all stored tasks.
-- Data persistence using file handling
+- Task data remains saved using file handling, ensuring persistence across sessions.
   <br></br>

-## Contributing
-Contributions are welcome!
-Feel free to fork the repository and submit pull requests to suggest improvements or add new features.
-<br></br>

-## License
-This project is licensed under the MIT License - see the LICENSE file for details.

-Feel free to suggest any improvements or contribute to the project!